 (a) has expired and has not been renewed; or

-(b) has terminated under section 45,
+(b) has terminated under section 45; or

+(c) has been surrendered in accordance with the regulations,

-must, as soon as is practicable after the expiry or termination of the licence, deliver to the Commissioner the licence and any identity card issued to the person.
+must, in accordance with the regulations, deliver to a licensing officer the licence and any identity card issued to the person.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

+[Section 76 amended by No. 4 of 2008 s.
+53 and 80(1).]

 77. Change of address of licensee

-(1) Where a licensee under an agent’s licence changes the place at which he or she carries on business under the licence, the licensee must give to the Commissioner notice of the address of the new place of business, not later than 14 days after the change occurs.
+(1) Where a licensee under an agent’s licence changes the place at which he or she carries on business under the licence, the licensee must, in accordance with the regulations, give to a licensing officer notice of the address of the new place of business, not later than 14 days after the change occurs.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

-(2) Where a licensee changes his or her place of residence, the licensee must give to the Commissioner notice of the address of the new place of residence not later than 14 days after the change occurs.
+(2) Where a licensee changes his or her place of residence, the licensee must, in accordance with the regulations, give to a licensing officer notice of the address of the new place of residence not later than 14 days after the change occurs.

+Penalty: a fine of $2 000.

+[Section 77 amended by No. 4 of 2008 s.
+54 and 80(1).]

+77A.
+Licensee to give notice about offences

+(1) A licensee must give to a licensing officer written notice within 7 days after —

+(a) being charged with a disqualifying offence; or

+(b) there has been a finding of guilt in relation to an offence committed by the licensee,

+setting out details of the charge, offence, conviction, finding or plea.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

+(2) As soon as is possible after receiving notice under this section, the licensing officer to whom the notice was given is to consider the notice and any other information he or she considers relevant and take such action as he or she considers appropriate, including to refer the matter to the Commissioner as to either or both of the following matters —

+(a) whether the licence of the person should be revoked or suspended under section 67A;

+(b) whether an allegation should be made under section 67(1).

+[Section 77A inserted by No. 4 of 2008 s.
+55.]

 78. Records to be kept

 (1) A licensee —